 The amount of pressure that is applied to scrape your soft tissues using an appropriate muscle scraper tool is not enough to damage your tissues.

-On the contrary, there are several reported benefits of muscle scraping, including the following:
+Here are several reported benefits of muscle scraping, including the following:

-#1: Increases Circulation
+#1: Increases Blood Circulation

 Because blood carries oxygen and nutrients such as amino acids to repair damaged muscle proteins and structural fibers of connective tissues, if more blood perfuses your soft tissues, the better nourished these tissues will be, which improves healing.